StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 recently **[DPR](https://arxiv.org/abs/2004.04906)** and **[ANCE](https://arxiv.org/abs/2007.00808)**,
 every document in the corpus is fed into a BERT encoder that produces a dense vector meant to capture the semantics of the document.
-At search time, the query is encoded, separately, through another BERT encoder and the top-k related documents are found using a dot product between the query and document vectors.
+At search time, the query is encoded, separately, through another BERT encoder, and the top-k related documents are found using a dot product between the query and document vectors.
 By removing the expensive interactions between the query and the document, these models are able to scale far more